gmzgian/Worldwide-Labour-Force-Data-PROJECT/Data_Fetch_&_Orchestration/README.md

 ## Prefect

-This repo contains Python code to accompany the videos that show how to use Prefect for Data Engineering.
+This repo contains Python code to use with Prefect for Data Engineering purposes.
 We will create workflows to extract and load your data.

 I will use GCP's Google Cloud Storage.